mac-can/mac-can.github.io/_pages/drivers/KvaserCAN.md

 ---
 The Swedish company Kvaser AB supplies advanced CAN solutions to engineers designing and deploying systems for manifold areas of applications.
 They offer a wide range of CAN hardware and CAN software, mainly for applications under Windows but also under Linux.
-A macOS user-space driver for CAN Leaf Interfaces from Kvaser is provided by UV&nbsp;Software.
+A macOS user-space driver for USB CAN Interfaces from Kvaser is provided by UV&nbsp;Software.

 [Download]({{page.latest}}){: .btn .btn--primary}
 [Sources (zip)]({{page.srczip}}){: .btn .btn--primary}